List of awards and nominations received by Tame Impala: APRA Awards

 The APRA Awards have been presented annually from 1982 by the Australasian Performing Right Association (APRA), "honouring composers and songwriters".

 ARIA Awards

 The ARIA Music Awards, hosted by the Australian Recording Industry Association (ARIA), recognise "excellence and innovation across all genres" of music in Australia.

 Australian Music Prize

 The Australian Music Prize (the AMP) is an annual award of $30,000 given to an Australian band or solo artist in recognition of the merit of an album released during the year of award.
 The commenced in 2005.

+Berlin Music Video Awards

 Billboard Music Awards

 The Billboard Music Awards are given to artists based on sales data by Nielsen SoundScan and radio information by Nielsen Broadcast Data Systems.

 Brit Awards

 The Brit Awards are the British Phonographic Industry's (BPI) annual pop music awards.

 EG Music Awards

 The Age Music Victoria Awards are an annual Awards night celebrating Victorian music.

 Grammy Awards

 The Grammy Awards are awarded annually by The Recording Academy of the United States for outstanding achievements in the music industry.